 History, culture, and religion shape much of what Hong Kong is today.
 Whether you’re travelling through time at museums and heritage buildings, or embarking on a spiritual journey at Buddhist temples, there’s always something new to learn.
-Religious sites are often found right in the middle of the city – take the Kowloon Mosque, for example – but most passerby may not know the rich history and significance they hold to the Muslims in the city.
-Here’s a closer look at mosques in Hong Kong.
+Religious sites are often found right in the middle of the city – take the Kowloon Mosque, for example – but most passerby may not know the rich history and significance they hold to Muslims and those who practise Islam in the city.
+So, let’s take a closer look at mosques in Hong Kong.

 Five major mosques in Hong Kong

 Hong Kong has over 300,000 Muslims and during the month of Ramadan is when mosques are the busiest, offering more prayers and meals to break fasts.
 If you’ve been an outsider looking in, you need not hesitate going inside a mosque for a closer look (everyone is welcome!).
 Next time you’re out and about, bring a friend or two, or just yourself and immerse in the peaceful unity mosques bring.
 Just be mindful about modesty, as it is a religious site.